In case you missed it…Presentations from this year’s conference!

 TOSHA Update

-Wendylee Fisher and the TOSHA Managers will provide information on recent state activities and the status of any upcoming or proposed changes in regulations.
+Wendylee Fisher, Assistant Commissioner, and the TOSHA Managers will provide information on recent state activities and the status of any upcoming or proposed changes in regulations.